 Studying in a foreign language can be difficult and sometimes very frustrating, but if you put in the effort then you will soon notice an improvement in your ability to understand and communicate in a second language.

-Even if you do an Erasmus year with no language prerequisite, the teaching and assessment styles in foreign institutions can be very different and they can take a while to get used to.
+Even if you do a year abroad with no language prerequisite, the teaching and assessment styles in foreign institutions can be very different and they can take a while to get used to.
 For example, you’ll probably hear horror stories, such as oral exams where 100 people turn up at 8am and never being told what time they will be examined, with some waiting until 4pm.

 The year can’t be judged on the basis of a single bad exam experience however; there is so much more to it.
-Some of my friends in Spain had apartment with a balcony, where they could sit and enjoy the sun all year round.
-Each location has its advantages and every Erasmus experience is different.
+Some of my friends in Spain had an apartment with a balcony, where they could sit and enjoy the sun all year round.
+Each location has its advantages and every year abroad experience is different.

 Finally a major advantage of taking an Erasmus year is the opportunity to earn some really high marks.
 Quite often the conversion system for translating foreign marks into UK marks is favourable to UK students.
 As a result, Erasmus students often do very well compared to the local students and students back in the UK.

 Studying in a foreign system also provides students with a different way to approach work.
-As Erasmus students have one extra year of study, the academic maturity acquired can often convert into better grades.
-Studying law with an Erasmus year is highly recommended and I do not know anyone who has done an Erasmus year that would not want to do it again if given the choice.
+As year abroad students have one extra year of study, the academic maturity acquired can often convert into better grades.
+Studying law with a year abroad is highly recommended and I do not know anyone who has done a year abroad that would not want to do it again if given the choice.